oauthstuff/draft-ietf-oauth-security-topics/attacks-and-mitigations.md

 resource servers, the authorization server may just refuse to issue access tokens for unknown resource server URLs.

-The client needs to tell the authorization server, at which URL it will use the access token it is requesting.
-It could use the mechanism proposed [@I-D.ietf-oauth-resource-indicators] or encode the information in the scope value.
+The client SHOULD tell the authorization server the intended resource server.
+The proposed mechanism [@I-D.ietf-oauth-resource-indicators] could be used or by encoding the information in the scope value.

 Instead of the URL, it is also possible to utilize the fingerprint of